JBG-hub/Chase-Bank-Project/README.md

 [^2]: U.S. GDP Growth rates found at macrotrends.net: https://www.macrotrends.net/global-metrics/countries/usa/united-states/gdp-growth-rate.

-To see the Chase business overview dashboard, click [here](https://public.tableau.com/app/profile/jb.gauch/viz/chase_branches_visualization/ChaseDashboard).
+To see the Chase deposit dashboard, click [here](https://public.tableau.com/app/profile/jb.gauch/viz/chase_branches_visualization/ChaseDashboard).

 ### Deposit Growth Analysis
 - The company's total deposits had year-over-year (YoY) increases of 18%, 11%, 10%, 12%, 3%, and 9% from 2011-2016 respectively.
 The biggest YoY occured in 2011 and YoY percentages remained in double digits for four consecutive years.
 However, the latest years 2015-2016 show the growth rate cooled off to single-digit percentages, dipping as low as 3% in 2015.
 This raises concern that the CAGR rate of 10.6% may not be a sustainable forecast if growth continues to trend downward.